soonbong-lee/soonbong-lee.github.io/_pages/about.md

 ---

 I am a fifth-year Ph.D. student in Operations at Yale School of Management, where I am fortunate to be advised by Prof. [Vahideh Manshadi](https://vahideh-manshadi.com/).
 My research interests center on **platform and policy design for social good**.
 Drawing tools from data science, optimization, and mathematical modeling, I design data-driven solutions and analytical methods for resource allocation problems in nonprofit and public sectors to help organizations amplify their social impact.
 I have worked on applications in refugee resettlement, diversity policies in labor markets, and food rescue.
 Much of my work has been grounded in close collaborations with platform-based nonprofit and public organizations, including [Feeding America’s MealConnect](https://mealconnect.org/) and a national refugee resettlement agency.
-My research has been recognized by [several awards](https://som.yale.edu/story/2024/phd-student-soonbong-lee-wins-two-informs-awards-research-refugee-resettlement-process), including the MSOM Best Student Paper Prize, the George Nicholson Student Paper Prize, the Auctions and Market Design Rothkopf Prize, and the Service Science Best Student Paper Award.
+My research has been recognized by [several awards](https://som.yale.edu/story/2024/phd-student-soonbong-lee-wins-two-informs-awards-research-refugee-resettlement-process), including the MSOM Best Student Paper Prize , the Auctions and Market Design Rothkopf Prize, and the Service Science Best Student Paper Award (finalist), and the George Nicholson Student Paper Prize(finalist).

 <p><strong>I am on the academic job market for 2025–26.
 You can find my
 <a href="/files/Soonbong_Lee_CV_Sep_2025_v3.pdf">CV here</a>.</strong></p>